OscarJin/OscarJin.github.io/_posts/2023-03-04-soft-actuator-abaqus-1.markdown

 Assign the part (section) Cylinder with the material Ecoflex-30 and Shell with plastic.

-> Material can only be assgined to a part when a section is defined.
+> Material can only be assigned to a part when a section is defined.
 >
-{:.prompt-info}
+{:.prompt-tip}

 ## Step 3: Define Assembly